Institute for Policy Studies: Funding

 IPS operates as a 501(c)(3) nonprofit.
 Start-up funding came mostly from the Stern Family Fund (which was in large part endowed by the estate of Sears, Roebuck & Co. chairman Julius Rosenwald).
 During the 1960s, significant financial supporters included Sears heir, Philip Stern, the Ford Foundation, the D.J.
 Bernstein Foundation, the EDO Foundation, the Carnegie Corporation of New York, banker James Warburg, and the Field Foundation.
 During the 1970s and 1980s, much of the funding came from the Samuel Rubin Foundation.
 In later years, the MacArthur Foundation made significant contributions.
 In 2018, 59% of revenue came from foundations and 36% from individual donations.
 In 2022, reported revenue was $5.78 million against $5.37 million in expenses.
 The IPS bylaws prohibit it from accepting government funding.

 Notable people

-The 14-member IPS board of trustees in 2024 includes actor Danny Glover, Code Pink co-founder Jodie Evans, Ford Foundation vice-president of US Programs Sarita Gupta, and editorial director and publisher of The Nation Katrina vanden Heuvel.
+The 14-member IPS board of trustees in 2024 included actor Danny Glover, Code Pink co-founder Jodie Evans, Ford Foundation vice-president of US Programs Sarita Gupta, and editorial director and publisher of The Nation Katrina vanden Heuvel.
 Past and current IPS associates include: